Sunday, 27 July 2025

 via Wikimedia Commons

-Dürer uses a blend of shading and cross-hatching to create depth, while the hands seem to emerge from the page.
+Dürer masterfully uses a blend of shading and precise cross-hatching to create a remarkable sense of depth and volume, making the hands seem to emerge from the page.
+This work is more than just an anatomical study; it is a deeply spiritual image that embodies a profound sense of devotion and humility.

 4. Vincent van Gogh – Sower with Setting Sun (Drawing) (c.
 1888)